pncsoares/search-algorithms/README.md

 # Binary Search in C#

-This repository aims to create a binary search algorithm in C#.
+This repository aims to create search algorithms in C#.

 # Technologies